- ABOUT US

 - NOA C H I L D R E N

-Please see below for information on how to enter the National Open Art competition.
+Please see below for information on how to enter the National Open Art prize.

-Sign up to our newsletter to keep informed of the call for entries dates for our 2018 competition.
+Sign up to our newsletter to keep informed of the call for entries dates for our 2018/19 prize.